-The Great Basin does not maintain or mobilize "CISM Teams" nor are they "on-call" or "in rotation."
-Critical Incident Peer Support (CIPS) Groups are assembled at the time of request and will be comprised of trained and certified "peers" selected to match the backgrounds and experience of those involved in the critical incident (helitack, engines, dispatchers, smokejumpers, etc).
+The Great Basin does not maintain or mobilize "CISM Teams" nor are they "on-call" or "in rotation".
+Critical Incident Peer Support Groups are assembled at the time of request, by the regional coordinator and will be comprised of trained and certified "peers" selected to match the backgrounds and experience of those involved in the critical incident (helitack, engines, dispatchers, smokejumpers, etc).
 The Great Basin Peer Support Program selects only the best and most qualified for each assignment, including trainees.
 Those selected must be credible, experienced in fire and aviation, trusted and held in high esteem.
 They must be sensitive to diversity and multi-cultural components within the agencies.

-Critical Incident Peer Support Groups are mobilized through the normal dispatch channels.
-Requests for CISM services are made to the Great Basin Coordination Center.
-The Great Basin Coordination Center will create the incident and associated requests in ROSS.
-The CISM Coordinator will provide the names of the CIPS Group Members to the Great Basin Coordination Center and the order will be filled via roster.
-CISM personnel are ordered as THSP Technical Specialist and not CISD or other mnemonics related to CISM.
+Critical Incident Peer Support Groups are mobilized through normal dispatch channels.
+Requests for CISM services are made from the unit's dispatch to the Great Basin Coordination Center.
+The Great Basin Coordination Center will create the incident and associated requests in IROC.
+The Great Basin CISM Coordinator will provide the names of the CIPS Group Members to the Great Basin Coordination Center and the order will be filled via roster.
+CISM personnel are ordered as CIPL (peer group leader), CISM (peer supporter), and THSP Technical Specialist, and not CISD or other mnemonics related to CISM.

-Timeline - CISM intervention (peer support) generally starts no sooner than 48-72 hours after an incident.
-Crisis intervention is not an emergency however assistance should be ordered as soon as possible.
-It is important to allow time for affected individuals to disengage operationally, and re-connect with family or friends.
-Once this occurs individuals are typically emotionally ready to benefit from peer support.
-CIPS Groups are mobile and available to travel to the affected individuals or group's home unit.
+CIPS Groups are mobile, self-sufficient, and available to travel to the affected individuals, or group's, home unit or incident.
 This allows personnel to return home prior to receiving services rather than being held at the incident location or remain operationally engaged until CIPS personnel arrive.